tolauwae/phd-thesis/src/oop/oop.typ

 #semantics(
   [
-    The semantics of push-based asynchronous non-transferable resources in out-of-place debugging $attach(#dbgarrow, tr: alpha)$, which encapsulates the relation $dbgarrow$, and provides control over the non-determinism of events to the developer.
+    The semantics of event-driven asynchronous non-transferable resources in out-of-place debugging $attach(#dbgarrow, tr: alpha)$, which encapsulates the relation $dbgarrow$, and provides control over the non-determinism of events to the developer.
   ],
   eventsrules,
   "oop:sem:events"